-This little book is not just about looking into the strict guidelines of Biblical worship as laid out in the Directory, (although there is some merit in doing this!).
+This little book is not just about looking into the guidelines of Biblical worship as laid out in the Directory, (although there is much merit in doing this!).
 These writings are more about Puritanism, their reverent worship of God, and especially when it comes to the preaching of the Word which both Mark and Sinclair have as their main focus in this discussion.

 Surprisingly the guidelines do not limit preachers to all fit into the same category.
 In Chapter 1 Sinclair Ferguson quotes a helpful definition of preaching as “the bringing of truth through personality” (Phillip Brooks).
 Sinclair looks at the foundation of the Puritan understanding of preaching, going back to the friendship of John Knox and John Calvin, these highly respected gentlemen understood from the Bible that all forms of Worship must be grounded in the scriptures, God had laid out how He is to be worshiped, this is by His decree and not what we have imagined.
 As a part of this the Westminster Directory of Public Worship states that what is taught in a sermon must not only be biblical, but also, that it must be drawn out of the text being expounded from, this ensures that the hearer can see for himself that it is indeed biblical and that they themselves can draw the through from scripture.
 One reason that the Puritans preached in such a way is an understanding of the fact that how one reads the scriptures in private is shaped by how they hear it expounded form the pulpit.
 Sinclair looks at how a preacher must be so gripped by God that his physical demeanour and even the use of his voice will change to capture the gravitas of the Gospel.
 Along with this, the emotions and affections in preaching “must be consistent with and expressive of the very substance of the text being expounded”